auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 1. _an unexpected, minor, and typically temporary deviation from a general trend._
 2. _a short high-pitched sound made by an electronic device._

 -- Google

 ---

 Renee Descartes was a philosopher who took doubt to an extreme.
 He searched for knowledge beyond any shred of doubt.
 He locked himself in a room and systematically questioned his most basic beliefs.
 He didn't have as advanced physics and explanations for phenomena as we do today, so he believed in a top down approach to an explanation of reality.
 Like a good tool is created by an intelligent agent, a human with technical skill, Descartes believed as many enlightened people of his time did, an intelligent designer created the observable universe.
 The complexity of animals, plants, the sky, and everything is so great, the intelligent designer must be greater in complexity still.
 To craft a boat and paddle takes an experienced human.
 To craft a universe must be in some proportion greater.
 God is an intelligent agent who is all good, all knowing, and all powerful.
 God designed everything.

 This is the opposite of the explanation of particle physics which emerges from the most basic units of information up.
-With the idea of god, Descartes still has doubt about what he can know about his own experience.
+With the idea of god, Descartes still has doubt about what he can know of his own experience.
 Things like candles and fire change shape and how they effect the senses.
 Candles change in shape, color, smell and touch.
 Change leads to defied expectations and errors.
 Descartes was in a boat with the paddle in the water.
 The water refracts light, making the sight of the paddle look distorted and wavy.
 The paddle looked to be a third of a meter long and flexible but when pulled out of the water is clearly a meter long and solid.
 If his sense of sight can be so easily distorted under certain conditions, what about all of his senses?
 What about the times where all of reality can be distorted, a dreaming state.
 In a dream, structures and changes we never see in waking life appear real to us for a short time.
 Upon waking, we realize the dream was not a part of our daily experience.
 In the moment of the dream, our beliefs are completely wrong.
 We have all kinds of beliefs in a dream, but we should be doubting all of our knowledge.

 Although in a dream we should doubt all sensory experience, Descartes believed we didn't have reason to doubt mathematical truths.
 2 + 2 = 4 whether you are dreaming or not.
 However, many parts of dreams gives us false confidence in beliefs.
 What if god is at least not all good.
 What if god is malevolent and wants to confuse us.
 God could create a world or a mind in which we are deceived on the most fundamental levels.
 God could make us believe god is all good with certainty.
 We could believe that 2 + 2 = 5 with the feeling of absolute certainty.
 Is there any claim which we cannot doubt?